3Dimensions-NL/UnityTools/README.md

 # UnityTools
-Collection of quality of life tools for Unity.
+A collection of quality of life tools for Unity we use in our development.

 ## Important!
 ### Dependancies outside Packages